5 Alpha Reductase inhibitor benefit and

 dutasteride versus finasteride.

-J Am Acad Dermatol.
+J Am Acad Dermatology.
 2006.
 Olsen EA, Hordinsky M, Whiting D, Stough D; Dutasteride Alopecia Research Team.
 Duke University Medical Center, Durham, North Carolina, USA.

 Effect on blood studies and bone mineral density

 The effect of 5alpha-reductase inhibition with dutasteride and finasteride on bone mineral density, serum lipoproteins, hemoglobin, prostate specific antigen and sexual function in healthy young men.

 J Urol.
 2008; Amory JK, Anawalt BD, Matsumoto AM, Page ST. Department of Medicine, University of Washington, Seattle, Washington, USA.